 This is the official website for the Science and Technology Campus (formerly known as the Prince William Campus) of George Mason University.
 Information about courses offered on this campus, directions, and community partnerships can be found here.

-The Shared Research Instrumentation Facility is a lab designed to accommodate researchers from the various natural-science departments at GMU.
+The Shared Research Instrumentation Facility is a lab designed to accommodate researchers from the various natural-science departments at Mason.
 This site has information on lab equipment, policies, and hours of operation.

 shopMason connects a wide range of goods and services, from daily Mason gear, convenience stores, dining services, vending services, print shops, mail and shipping services, and banking opportunities for your everyday needs to events production services, advertising in the Student Centers, concert tickets at EagleBank Arena, and computer and other accessories at the Computer Store and Bookstore – most obtainable with Mason Money.
 We seek to amplify your campus experience!